 I compiled a little selection here.

-Do you have any questions on menstrual cups?
+Do you have questions about menstrual cups?
 Feel free to ask me anything!
 I'll be happy to share a little more about my experience.

 Picture by Jola Kokoszka for Conscious by Chloé.
 This post is not sponsored but when you shop via some of the links above I may make a small commission from a sale.
 Thanks for supporting the brands that support Conscious by Chloé!